FoxyLinkIO/FoxyLink/README.md

 FoxyLink provides an unified programming model to handle integration tasks in a reliable way and run them on 1C:Enterprise server cluster.
 You can start with a simple setup and grow computational power for integration jobs with time for these scenarios:

-- incredibly easy way to output reports in json, xml, etc.
+- incredibly easy way to output reports in JSON, CSV, XML, etc.
 - integration with different business intelligence systems
 - fire-and-forget jobs
 - mass notifications/newsletters
-- export data to json, xml, etc.
+- export data to JSON, CSV, XML, etc.
 - export data with arbitrary hierarchy
 - creation of messages for message exchange systems
 - plugins support